-In 2018, no significant incidents arose that resulted in legal action.
-However, there were 22 reportable incidents that were water-related, involving minor leaks or spills of hydrocarbons to the sea.
-This is a 39% reduction in comparison to the previous year's submission, explainable by the placement of our oil & gas operations into the JV, Spirit Energy.
+In 2019, no significant incidents arose that resulted in legal action.
+However, there were 7 reportable incidents that were water-related, involving minor leaks or spills of hydrocarbons to the sea.
+This is a 70% reduction in comparison to the previous year, explainable by Centrica Storage Limited (CSL) improving their oil and water compliance through technological and operational enhancements.
 We measure success against the quantity of events and observations reported.
+All HSE events are captured in a global online reporting tool.
+The event details include a description of the event; as well as the type, severity, location and date of the event.
+This enables us to have a corporate overview of the events that occur.